HamPaa35/P3_IP_MINI_PROJECT/IMPORTANT_READ_ME.md

 # P3_IP_MINI_PROJECT

+Program needs interpreter with opencv-python and numpy to run

 IMPORTANT:
 The files with Book in the title are the main focus of the mini-project.
 The files with Web in the title is included mostly for discussion.